-Fitness programs are not a one size fits all, especially when it come to seniors
+Fitness programs are not one size fits all, especially when it comes to senior fitness

-No matter what name gets slapped on training programs, one thing remains the same (in my humble opinion): Fitness is NOT a one size fits all.
-Fitness is not a program.
-Fitness is a dynamic thing that changes over time depending upon a number of different, interconnected variables.
+No matter what name gets slapped on a training program, one thing remains the same (in my humble opinion): Senior fitness is NOT a one size fits all.
+Senior fitness is not a program.
+Senior fitness is a dynamic thing that changes over time depending upon a number of different, interconnected variables.

-So then - what are we supposed to do to be fit?
+So then - what are seniors supposed to do to be fit?

 This is a question that we get a lot.
 And as you might have guessed at this point… my answer is going to be dependent completely on the person I am talking to - and even more specific to the moment in which I’m talking to them.
 In other words, I don’t assume that what you needed two weeks ago is what you and your body need today.

 To my future senior fitness clients:

 I would strongly suggest looking into isometric exercise.
 If your goal is to feel better, lose fat, and/or lessen the amount of inflammation in your body, the “cost-to-benefit" ratio is in favor of the benefits!
 (This means that there can be many benefits and typically fewer downsides.)
 Find someone that understands isometric exercise, and works with individuals with similar body structure and condition as yours, and go to town!
 If you are not in Tampa or Odessa, Florida, do not hesitate to reach out to us here at Fitness-Tek.
 We will point you in the correct direction to find someone great.

 If you are in the Tampa Bay area, you, my new friend, are in luck!

 You can reach me directly on the webpage messenger app at any time!
 (Or email / call, too.)
 Send me any questions, concerns or inquires you might have!